-- (a) The parties agree that a Parity Committee of six (6) persons shall be established by the parties no later than one (1) month following the signing of this collective agreement, to examine all aspects of the workload of faculty employees, as defined in Article 13.1 and 13.2, and in particular to make recommendations to the JCAA with respect to: - (i) ways of measuring faculty employees' teaching, research and service workload, - (ii) the redefinition of normal teaching load in Article 13.2(a), - (iii) the rights and responsibilities of employees who undertake more than the normal teaching load for their Departments, and - (iv) the factors affecting teaching workload which shall include, but not necessarily be limited to, those set out in Article 13.2(f).
+- (a) The parties agree that a Parity Committee of six (6) persons shall be established by the parties no later than one (1) month following the signing of this collective agreement, to examine all aspects of the workload of faculty employees, as defined in Article 13.1 and 13.2, and in particular to make recommendations to the JCAA with respect to: - (i) ways of measuring faculty employees' teaching, research and service workload, - (ii) the redefinition of normal teaching load in Article 13.2(a), - (v) the rights and responsibilities of employees who undertake more than the normal teaching load for their Departments, and - (iv) the factors affecting teaching workload which shall include, but not necessarily be limited to, those set out in Article 13.2(f).

-(c) The Committee shall report to the JCAA no later than eight (8) months after the ratification of this collective agreement.
+- (b) The Committee shall solicit submissions from interested parties within the University, both individuals and groups. - (c) The Committee shall report to the JCAA no later than eight (8) months after the ratification of this collective agreement.